Troubleshooting Failed Requests Using Tracing in IIS 8.5

 1. Now that you have generated a failed request, open Windows Explorer and navigate to %systemdrive%\inetpub\logs\FailedReqLogFiles\W3SVC1.

-Screenshot of W 3 S V C 1 in failed Req Log Files directory.
+Screenshot of W 3 S V C 1 folder in failed Req Log Files directory.

-Notice a few things here: When IIS writes the failed request log file, it writes one file per failed request.
+When IIS writes the failed request log file, it writes one file per failed request.
 A freb.xsl style sheet is also written, one per directory.
-This helps when you view the resulting failure request log files (such as fr000001.xml above).
+This helps when you view the resulting failure request log files (such as fr000001.xml in this sample).

-2. Right-click the log file for the 404.2 error, and click Open With -> Internet Explorer.
-If this is the first time that you are opening a Failed Request Tracing file, you must add about:internet to the list of trusted sites, since Internet Explorer's Enhanced Security Configuration is enabled by default.
-If this is the case, you will see the following:
+2. Right-click the log file for the 404.2 error, and select Open With -> Internet Explorer.
+If this is the first time that you're opening a Failed Request Tracing file, you must add about:internet to the list of trusted sites, since Internet Explorer's Enhanced Security Configuration is enabled by default.
+If so, you see the following:

 Screenshot of Internet Explorer dialog box with Continue to prompt when website content is blocked option selected.